Dale Russakoff, Author, The Prize: Who’s in Charge of America’s Schools?

 Listen to Dale Russakoff, expert journalist, deliver a story of high ideals and hubris as reformers face off against entrenched unions, skeptical parents and bewildered students.
 The Prize is a portrait of a titanic struggle over the future of education for the poorest kids, and a cautionary tale for those who care about the shape of America’s schools.
 Read more »

 Explore one of San Francisco’s 44 hills, and one of its original “Seven Hills”.
 Because of great views and its central position, Nob Hill became an exclusive enclave of the rich and famous on the west coast who built large mansions in the neighborhood.
 This included prominent tycoons such as Leland Stanford, and other members of the Big Four.
 Highlights include the history of four landmark hotels: The Fairmont, Mark Hopkins, Stanford Court, and Huntington Hotel.
 Read more »

 Join Rick Evans for his new walking tour exploring the historic sites of the waterfront neighborhood that surrounds the location of the future Commonwealth Club headquarters.
 Hear the dynamic stories of the entrepreneurs, controversial artists and labor organizers who created this recently revitalized neighborhood.
-This two-hour tour will give you a lively overview of the historic significance of this neighborhood and a close look at the ongoing development.
+This tour will give you a lively overview of the historic significance of this neighborhood and a close look at the ongoing development.

 Clete A. Kushida, MD, Ph.D., Medical Director, Stanford Sleep Medicine Center; President, World Sleep Federation

 In conversation with Phil Bronstein, Executive Chairman of the Board, Center for Investigative Reporting

 Sponsored by Anonymous Donor and Relevant Wealth Advisors Read more »